 Gold prices themselves have declined from $1900 all time highs to back below just below the $1100 post 2000 move midpoint support.
 A strong Dollar and low inflation have hurt resources and commodities.

-Goldcorp stands at decade lows after the break below the $14 support.
-A new low in GG last Friday DID NOT see new relative highs in volatility.
-Combined with GOLD testing lows today and GG holding strong the worst may be over for the stock selling.
+Goldcorp stands below $10 for the first time since 2003 after the break below the $14 support.
+A new low in GG yesterday at $9.46 DID NOT see new relative highs in volatility.

-The potential return on risk is 4.5% is attractive with a $10.60 break even at the option expiration.
-The decade plus low is $11.44.
+The potential return on risk is 4.5% is attractive with a $9.10 breakeven at the option expiration.
+The decade plus low is $9.46

-Buying at an 10% discount price if assigned is a way to position for a long term recovery in a single digit stock….
+Buying at a 9% discount price if assigned is a way to position for a long term recovery in a single digit stock….
 Or to get paid not to buy it at these extreme low levels.

 The high implied volatility makes option selling strategies attractive as pure probability trades that utilize time decay acceleration.
-The November options have three weeks until expiration.
+The February options have less than a month until expiration.

 Option tactics can be employed to make money in Up, Down and Sideways action to take advantage of other variables or time and volatility.